 Sunset on the Gulf Islands Photo SimonSees.com

 Galiano is a long, narrow island and an amazing retreat with meadows of wildflowers, lush forests and stunning views.
-Located off the east coast of Vancouver Island in Georgia Strait, it is the sunniest and driest island in the Southern Gulf Islands.
+Located off the east coast of Vancouver Island in the Salish Sea (Georgia Strait), it is the sunniest and driest island in the Southern Gulf Islands.
 It offers plenty of opportunities for relaxing, fishing, boating and exploring the beaches and sandstone formations that attract many people to come to these shores.
 Rent a kayak, go on a whale watching tour.
 The abundant sea life will virtually ensure you have unforgettable photographic moments.
 Go hiking.
 There are several maintained trails including Mount Galiano, the Island’s highest point.
 Bring your golf clubs and enjoy a round of golf at the Galiano Golf and Country Club.

 A vibrant arts and culture community reside on Galiano Island.
 Pottery, silver jewelry, glass works and more await the discerning collector.
 A Galiano Art Guide will steer visitors to the artists’ galleries and studios.
 During the summer the local community hosts several festivals and there is a weekly summer market that provides local veggies and fruit, baked goods and a selection of wares produced by the local artisans.